 You can learn more about choosing a free plugin in our guide on how to choose the best WordPress plugin.

-Please remember that free plugins are offered as they are, with no warranties and no promise of support.
-Plugin authors can stop working on a plugin at any time they want.
+Please remember that free plugins are offered without warranties or promises of support.
+Plugin authors can stop working on a plugin at any time.

 If you feel you will need lots of support and you want regular updates, then a paid plugin will be a better choice.